aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/saveas/json-to-png/_index.md

 ---
 title: Save JSON as PNG API for Ruby
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Ruby to save JSON format file as PNG format file.
 url: /ruby/saveas/json-to-png/
 ---